hAroonusman046/VOOT-clone/README.md

 # VOOT-clone
-using react i have created clone application of voot
+using react i have created clone application of voot.